tueimage/8dm50-machine-learning/README.md

 The grading of the assignments will be done per groups, however, it is possible that individual students get separate grade from the rest of the group (e.g. if they did not sufficiently participate in the work of the group).

 An example exam can be found [here](exam.pdf).

 ## Instruction

 The students will receive instruction in the following ways:

-* Lectures (on-line and on-campus)
+* Lectures
-* On-line guided practical sessions with the teaching assistants for questions, assistance and advice
+* Guided practical sessions with the teaching assistants for questions, assistance and advice
-* On-line discussion (in Canvas, see below)
+* On-line discussion

 Course instructors:
 * Mitko Veta
 * Federica Eduati

 Teaching assistants:
-* Suzanne Wetstein
+* Sina Amirrajab
 * Oscar Lapuente Santana
 * Yasmina Al Khalil